 With the growing popularity of Airbnb in Ontario, many landlords have made the decision that they would rather use their units as Airbnb rentals rather than trying to find long term tenants.
 Since traditional tenant agreements are no longer the...Read More

-When is it too late to sue for debt owing on multiple issued invoices?
+When is it too late to sue for unpaid debt?

 Every day businesses engage with other businesses for the provision of services.
 Typically, the service-provider will issue multiple invoices throughout the duration of the contract.
 Sometimes, however, not all of the invoices get paid.
 When is it too late to...Read More

 The Ontario Government has created a new administrative condominium authority through amendments to the Condominium Act.
 The government developed the Ontario Condominium Authority Tribunal (CAT) to make dispute resolution easier and more cost-effective for owners and corporations.
 It will begin...Read More